shibo-chen/markdown-cv/index.md

 `May 2023 - Present`
 __Tenstorrent Inc., Santa Clara, CA__
 - *Platform Architect Intern*
+- Estimated traffic on/off the chip for power analysis.
+- Proposed and studied architecture changes that boost both multi-core performance and power efficiency.
+- Drafted testplan for cache and fabric verification.
+- Developed workflow for multi-core. multi-chiplet fabric traffic testing and simulation.
+- Configured Arteris IP for non-conherent traffic.

 `May 2022 - August 2022`
 __Tenstorrent Inc., Santa Clara, CA__